 - Be prepared for the week 2 Hatred.
 I always think I’m prepared for week 2.
 And then I’m always surprised by how authentically and genuinely I loathe the story I’m writing.
 You don’t have to like it, you just have to write it.
 I recommend the pep talks on the Nanowrimo website at this point, especially Neil Gaiman’s.
 Bribery and punishment also work for some.
 Although I’ve never used them, I have heard great things about Write Or Die and Written Kitten.
 Keep going.
 Do not ditch this in favor of another idea.
 You will hate it less in a few days, and if you have stolen a plot you probably know how to get to the next thing that happens.
 If you have not stolen a plot, you may be feeling at this point like you’ve exhausted all your creativity and/or like your story has gone off the rails.
 For this problem, try adding something completely unexpected, something from the prompt message boards on the Nano site, OR just skip to that part that happens super far in the future but that you’re looking forward to writing.
 No one said you had to write the book in the right order.

 - For the love of God, do not re-read your work!
 It will only end in tears.
 And in less writing.
 There’s plenty of time after Nano to fix whatever isn’t working.
 Whatever you do, just keep going and ignore the rest.
+Also, this makes draft 2 really fun when you find the horrible things you’ve written and you laugh at yourself.

 - Make the most of your weekends.
 Work will get crazy.
 Relatives will fly in for Thanksgiving.
 You will have that thing that night that you can’t get out of.
 It will happen, and the word count mounts up so fast that it will seem impossible for you to ever catch up.
 Use your weekends to pad your word count.
 Even if you can’t get those extra words in on both days, you will usually have one day to really crank it out.
 Make the most of these times and you will keep yourself sane (okay, sane-ish).